 This course empowers students to apply theories and methodologies learned across the MACMI curriculum to analyse – in depth – a creative and media industries topics of their own choosing.
 With the supervision of a faculty member with relevant expertise, students will engage in self-directed research and interrogate relevant scholarly perspectives on the object of their study.
 The capstone project will offer students a valuable opportunity to connect their MACMI scholarship with their future careers.

-English is the medium of instruction for most courses.
-Some courses may be conducted in Cantonese or Putonghua.
+English is the medium of instruction for most courses including all core courses.
+Some electives may be offered in Cantonese or Putonghua.

 To qualify for the award of the Master of Arts in Creative and Media Industries offered by Lingnan University (LU), students must, where applicable: